Ed.D. in Organizational Leadership

 The doctoral action research/dissertation-in-practice is the capstone experience of the Stockton University Ed.
 D. in Organizational Leadership program.
-Like the doctoral program itself, the action research/dissertation-in-practice is innovative and different from traditional dissertations.
-In this action research/dissertation-in-practice process, there is less concern for universality of findings as more value is placed on the relevance of the findings to the researcher and his/her local collaborators as well as the benefits to the organization.
+Like the doctoral program itself, the action research/dissertation-in-practice is innovative.
+There is a profound desire to know more about ones's research setting and less concern for universality of findings as more value is placed on the relevance of the findings to the researcher and his/her local collaborators as well as the benefits to the organization.
 The action research doctoral dissertation in practice is distinctive because of its interrelated purposes.
 The purpose of a doctoral participant’s action research implementation is to make a positive difference in an organizational setting in which the candidate currently is serving.

 For course descriptions, please visit The University's Course Catalog.